kulcsarrudolf/pasztor.at/content/blog/2018-12-24-selfhosting.md

 ---
+slug: selfhosting
+authors:
+- janos
 categories: blog
 date: "2018-12-24T00:00:00Z"
 publishDate: "2018-12-24T00:00:00Z"
 summary: Often when a big service provider messes up, there is an inevitable slew of people who tout the advantages of self-hosting everything.
 But is it really efficient?
-fbimage: posts/selfhosting.png
+images:
-googleimage: posts/selfhosting.png
+- posts/selfhosting.png
 preview: posts/selfhosting.jpg
-sharing:
-  discord: '@everyone To self host or not to self host, that is the question?'
-  facebook: 'To #selfhost or not to #selfhost, that is the question?'
-  linkedin: To self host or not to self host, that is the question?
-  patreon: To self host or not to self host, that is the question?
-  twitter: 'To #selfhost or not to #selfhost, that is the question?'
 tags:
 - DevOps
-- Theory
 title: Host everything yourself!
-twitter_card: summary_large_image
-twitterimage: posts/selfhosting.png
 ---

 It just now happened that apparently [Slack blocked an irani national living in Canada](https://twitter.com/a_h_a/status/1075510422617219077).